M0J01/Vehicle_Detection/ReadMe.md

 #### Result

-The final results of the pipeline can be viewed in the following video (click on [this link](./Vehicle_detection.mp4) if the video is not loading)
+The final results of the pipeline can be viewed in the following video (click on [this link](./Vehicle_detection.mp4) and download if the video is not loading)

 [![Video](./Vehicle_detection.mp4)](./Vehicle_detection.mp4)